sayaliakbar/practice-projects/week-02/day-01/age-calculator-app-solution/README.md

 }
 ```

-Here's an expanded version of the **What I Learned** section:

----

-### What I Learned

-This project offered several learning opportunities:

 1. **Form Validation with JavaScript**

    - Understanding how to validate form inputs effectively, including checks for required fields, range validation, and logical validations (e.g., verifying if a date is valid).